pattonsgirl/Spring2020-CEG2350/Lab03/README.md

 See [Remaking your AWS Educate environment](../../..) for instructions.

 ## Part 1 - Exploring the File System
-1. Identify the bootloader and kernel for your local system (ie. laptop, home pc, or lab machine).
+1. Identify the bootloader and kernel for your **local** system (ie. laptop, home pc, or lab machine).
+    * Note: some systems can refer to lab slides for terminology.
+Don't need proof.

 2. In AWS, read `/boot/grub/menu.lst`
     * If you were to see the grub menu while booting, what are the options grub would present?